 BE CAREFUL!
 This procedure is flammable!
 It is dangerous to do this near the open flame or cigarette!!!

 Glue all cans together using adhesive silicone resistant to high temperatures (up to 200°C/400°F).
 Some glues can easily withstand temperatures up to 300°C/570°F.

 The top and bottom of pop cans are compatible and fit ideally one onto another.
 Put some glue or silicone on the edge of one can and press it against the other.
 In this way, the glue/silicone will not run away from the side.

 Picture 4 shows the inside view of two pop cans glued together, while a series of stacked and finished cans is in image 5.

 Picture 4 Picture 5 Picture 6

 Image 7 Image 8 Image 9

-Prepare a template for stacking cans - "L" profile shown on image 6.
-You can use two ordinary flat wooden planks and nail them together.
-Wooden template will provide necessary support for solar pipe during the drying process.
+Prepare a fixing template for stacking the cans - "L" shaped profile shown on image 6.
+You can basically use any two flat wooden planks and nail them together.
+A wooden fixer will provide the necessary support for the solar pop can pipe during the drying process.